yufongg/yufongg.github.io/_posts/Writeups/HackTheBox/Linux/OpenAdmin/2022-09-26-OpenAdmin.md

 	Click here to logout <a href="logout.php" tite = "Logout">Session
 	</html>
 	```
-	>  This because `die` is not used to terminate the remaining code, after it checks whether username is set, it continues to execute `PHP` code.
+	>  This because `die` is not used to terminate the remaining code, after it checks whether username is set, it continues to execute `PHP` code, instead of just exiting the page.
+	{: .prompt-info}
 2. Fix `main.php`
 	```php
 	<?php session_start(); if (!isset ($_SESSION['username'])) { header("Location: /index.php"); die; };